playitlabs/song-requests/README.md

 # PlayIt Live Song Request Application

+> [!CAUTION]
+> Disclaimer: This application is provided as-is and is not supported by PlayIt Software Ltd. Use at your own risk.

 ## Overview

 This application allows listeners to browse and request songs for a radio station or event using PlayIt Live's library.
 It provides a simple, user-friendly interface for song requests and an admin dashboard to manage those requests.